This is the Pashley Gov'nor . . . it is simply beautiful . . . sit and stare at it for a while, it will make you feel nice . . .

 Take two spokes cut down to 200mm.
 Glue on a nipple so that the top of the spoke is flush with the bottom of the slot in the nipple.

 Place in opposite holes in the rim and hold taut.
 Measure between the ends and add 400mm.
 Average several diameters.

 3x is the usual spoke pattern found in wheels; it simply means that each leading spoke crosses 3 training spokes on that side of the hub This sounds complicated but easy to understand once you have read the method on the wheelbuliding link.

-I used the actual bike as my truing stand for the front wheel.
+I used the front fork as my truing stand.

 A ruler held on with an elastic band kept the vertical truing in check; I used two magnets and bolts for the lateral truing, but zip ties or bits of tape would work equally well.

 The wheel is perfectly true; and I mean perfect.